|Your Personal Biography

-Sir Mbonu Christopher Emerem was born on December 8, 1957.
-He hails from Uburuekwe Autonomous Community in Isu Local Government Area of Imo State, Nigeria, Africa.
+A versatile and prolific multi-awards winning international artist, Sir Mbonu Christopher Emerem, was born on December 8, 1957.
+He hails from Uburu-Ekwe Autonomous Community in Isu Local Government Area of Imo State, Nigeria, Africa.
 His parents are the late Mr. Chukwukere Christopher Emerem (a trained carpenter and a talented traditional healer) and the late Mrs. Esther Edoroagbo Emerem (a trained fashion designer).
 The third child out of the eight children born by his mother to his father in the following order: Pastor David C. D. Emerem, Mrs. Edna A. Ndionu (Nee Emerem), Sir Mbonu Christopher Emerem (The Artist), Sir Samuel N. Emerem, Mr. Moses U. Emerem, Mr. Eze F. Emerem, Mrs. Happiness N. Nwauwa (Nee Emerem) and Mr. Timothy I. Emerem.
 Even at a very tender age, his father, a polygamist with two other wives and many other children, noticed something unique in Sir Mbonu C. Emerem.
 This led the father to wonder sometimes aloud: “Who knows what Mbonu will be?

-The “Old Man” was right because Sir Mbonu C. Emerem, as a Nigerian Professional artist, now has to his credit more than four thousand original artworks in various styles and media plus more than sixty didactic art-works posters plus over a hundred different designs of Limited Edition Prints, which have been mass-produced by popular demand.
+The “Old Man” was right because Sir Mbonu C. Emerem, as a Nigerian Professional artist, now has to his credit more than five thousand original artworks in various styles and media plus more than sixty didactic art-works posters plus over a hundred different designs of Limited Edition Prints, which have been mass-produced by popular demands.

 However, the intricate worlds of Sir Mbonu C. Emerem and his talent started manifesting from the time he was able to write.
 Then he used to put down all sorts of things that he could find within his immediate environment into drawing.
 He did little elementary art up to primary four in his primary school days at Community Primary School, Uburuekwe.
 Throughout this period, he tried his hands in all traditional arts in the form of paintings, drawings and sculpting as well as other handicraft.
 At the age of twelve, his thanksgiving offering at his church was an untitled drawing depicting Mary carrying baby Jesus Christ with Joseph standing by.
 Soon after, he was commissioned to carve the Logos for the Boys’ Brigade and Girls’ Guide of the St. Andrew’s Anglican Church Uburuekwe.
 Also, people called him to make some mural paintings and drawings in their private houses.
 But his major handicap was the near absence of recognition and value attached to the role of an artist and art itself in Nigeria until recently.